-The idea is that the first and last characters of the pattern are first compared to the corresponding first and last characters of the segment taken from the text, in which we first start by comparing the first character in the pattern with the first character in the text, if they match, then we continue by comparing the last character in the pattern with the last character in the text, if a match occurs then proceed by matching the rest of the characters of the pattern with the rest of the characters of the segment, character by character.
+The idea is that the first, last and mid characters of the pattern are first compared to the corresponding first, last and mid characters of the segment taken from the text, in which we start by comparing the first character in the pattern with the first character in the segment, if they match, then we continue by comparing the last character in the pattern with the last character in the text, if a match occurs then we proceed by comparing the mid character in the pattern with the mid character in the text, if a match occurs, then the rest of the characters of the pattern will be compared with the rest of the characters of the segment taken, character by character.
 In the case of a mismatch while performing character by character comparison, we directly take the next segment of the text shifted one position from the previous one, else continue comparing.
 If all the characters of the pattern match with the characters of the segment then signal that the pattern was found and at which location in the text it was found.
 After that, proceed with the next segment to find other occurrences of the pattern in the text.
 If we have scanned all of the segments of the text without matching the pattern with any of the introduced segments a not found signal is performed.
 Fig. 1 illustrates the algorithm in a flowchart to find the first occurrence of the pattern within the text.